tlecoz/xShader/README.md

 this.vertices.updateGeometry();
 ```

-it's cool but it's still possible to improve what you can do in order to make your code reusable and not feel limited by the structure of a shader when you try to declinate it.

 If I know that the shader I'm writting will be use as "base" for higher-level-shader , I should write it a bit differently :

 ```typescript